IsraelCohen54/Flyweight-DP-Bees_Colony_Game/README.md

 In addition, Flyweight DP has a Factory class that returns an instance of the class if already exists in the database (e.g. from the dictionary) or creates a new one, adds it to the factory, and returns a pointer to it.

 Threads are pretty much a must.

+Added file with run time complexity test for Flyweight project.